kermitt2/delft/Readme.md

 By default, the LMDB databases are stored under the subdirectory `data/db`.
 The size of a database is roughly equivalent to the size of the original uncompressed embeddings file.
 To modify this path, edit the file `embedding-registry.json` and change the value of the attribute `embedding-lmdb-path`.

-While FastText .bin format are supported by DeLFT (including using ngrams for OOV words), this format won't be loaded in memory and does not take advantage of our efficient management of embeddings.
+While FastText .bin format are supported by DeLFT (including using ngrams for OOV words), this format will be loaded entirely in memory and does not take advantage of our memory-efficient management of embeddings.

 > I have plenty of memory on my machine, I don't care about load time because I need to grab a coffee, I only process one language at the time, so I am not interested in taking advantage of the LMDB emebedding management !